Waynely6262/Final-Project/README.md

 - AI Level 4 was used to translate the "Color" class and some constants from Python into JavaScript.
 - AI Level 4 was used to generate a DOM cloning function "copyElementToOverlay".

+### Just For Fun
-JustForFun: Test me in-person on how well I know the program's explicitly written logic (imported libraries don't count)!
+Test me in-person on how well I know the program's explicitly written logic (imported libraries don't count)!